david-adewoyin/david-adewoyin/README.md

   - Built a web scrapper using python and playwright to scrap dynamic podcasts data from apple podcast page
   - Scrapped  over **2k** podcasts and  **500k** user reviews.

-### Backends:
--  [Coupon Cutter](https://github.com/david-adewoyin/couponcutter):An implementation of a mobile coupon system using golang.
--  [Yatshop](https://github.com/david-adewoyin/yatshop):A proposed E-commerce website builder with a different spin

 ### Mobile Application using **Flutter** :